appneural-prasanna/acadnexus-content/home.md

 * Generate visual progress reports to identify strengths and areas for improvement.

-Impact: Students and institutions can make data-driven decisions to maximize learning efficiency.
+**Impact**: Students and institutions can make data-driven decisions to maximize learning efficiency.

 ### 🚀 4.
 Direct Bridge from Learning to Career Opportunities